maciek252/DroneELT/README.md

 * BOTH LEDS ON: transmitting alarm, long sound
 * ONE LED ON: transmitting alarm, short sound

-in OrangeLRS Tx: red LED - MAVlink, blue LED - GPS NMEA
+OrangeLRS Tx: red LED - MAVlink, blue LED - GPS NMEA OrangeLRS Rx: red LED - MAVlink, green LED - GPS NMEA

 ##Button

 If present (in OrangeLRS Tx, but no Rx), when pressed the MAVLINK diode and the buzzer go on.
 The aim is to check if the device is alive.
+For OrangeLRS Rx, the button pressing effect is achieved by connecting CH3 to GND.

 ##Start and triggering alarm criteria